Rayc940/ece5160-fast-robot/lab1/lab.md

 - bleak
 - jupyterlab

 After installation, the lab codebase was downloaded and unzipped inside project directory.
-JupyterLab was launched from the project directory, which can be used for BLE communication.
+JupyterLab was launched from the project directory.

 ArduinoBLE was then installed from library manager, and ble_arduino.ino sketch was burned and loaded.
-The MAC address of the Artemis was printed:
+The MAC address of the Artemis was printed in Figure 1.

 <div style="text-align:center; margin:20px 0;">
   <img src="../img/lab1/MAC Address.png" width="600">